int0/hidswitch/README.md

 * In cmd scripts configure DEVCON_PATH your HWID and INSTANCE_ID ( can be found in Device Manager -> Right-click on device -> Properties -> [Details] tab -> Device Instance Path
 * Run scripts as Administrator

+# IMORTANT
+# Instance ID will change if you plug it in different USB port!